KSRZ

-KSRZ (104.5 FM, "Star 104.5") is a radio station broadcasting an adult contemporary format.
-Licensed to Omaha, Nebraska, United States, the station serves the Omaha-Lincoln-Council Bluffs Metropolitan area.
-The station is owned by SummitMedia.
-KSRZ's studios are located on Mercy Road in Omaha's Aksarben Village, while its transmitter is located at the Omaha master antenna farm at North 72nd Street and Crown Point.
+KSRZ (104.5 FM, "Star 104.5") is a commercial radio station in Omaha, Nebraska.
+It airs an adult contemporary radio format, switching to Christmas music for much of November and December.
+The station is owned by SummitMedia, and its studios are located on Mercy Road in Omaha's Aksarben Village.

+KSRZ is a Class C0 station with an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
+The transmitter tower is at the Omaha master antenna farm on North 72nd Street and Crown Point.

 History

-Country (1972-1979)
+Country (1972–1979)

-The station signed on the air in 1972 as KOOO-FM, a country music station.
+The station signed on the air in May 12, 1972.
+Its original call sign was KOOO-FM, the sister station to KOOO (1420 AM, now KXCB).
+The two stations broadcast a country music format and were owned by Pier San of Nebraska, Inc. KOOO-FM's power was only 31,000 watts, a fraction of its current output.

-Beautiful music (1979-1989)
+Beautiful music (1979–1989)

-In 1979, the station changed their call letters to KESY and flipped to an automated beautiful music format.
-Throughout the early 1980s, KESY was used on a local Limelight Movie Channel when it signed off the air for the night.
+In 1979, the station changed its call letters to KESY, and flipped to a largely automated beautiful music format.
+It played quarter-hour sweeps of soft instrumental music, mostly cover versions of popular adult songs with Broadway and Hollywood show tunes.
+Throughout the early 1980s, KESY was used as the audio on a local Limelight Movie Channel when it signed off the air for the night.

-Soft adult contemporary (1989-1998)
+Soft adult contemporary (1989–1998)

-By 1989, KESY evolved its format to soft adult contemporary, adopted the moniker "Y 104", and used live DJs once again.
+By the late 1980s, the audience for easy listening music was aging, so KESY added more vocals to its playlist to entice younger listeners.
+In 1989, KESY evolved to soft adult contemporary music, adopted the moniker "Y 104", and used live DJs.

-Adult contemporary (1998-present)
+Adult contemporary (1998–present)

 On January 9, 1998, KESY moved to the 97.7 FM frequency.
 After a few days of simulcasting, 104.5 FM flipped to modern adult contemporary (which emphasizes on more modern rock hits targeting a female audience) as "Star 104.5", with new call letters KSRZ.
-The format would later evolve to a more broad-based Hot AC.
+The format later evolved to a more broad-based Hot AC format.

-By 2008, KSRZ evolved into a mainstream adult contemporary format, with a heavy reliance on songs from the 1980s.
+By 2008, KSRZ repositioned to a mainstream adult contemporary format, with a heavy reliance on songs from the 1980s.

 Journal Communications and the E. W. Scripps Company announced on July 30, 2014 that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that owned the two companies' broadcast properties, including KSRZ.
 The transaction was completed in 2015.
 Scripps exited radio in 2018; the Omaha stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.